Manuscript Submission FAQ

 A. A manuscript should have a straightforward title that adequately describes the primary area of research and the technique or methodology utilized.
 We follow the ACS Style Guide, 3rd ed. (pg.
 20) with regard to titles:

-"The title serves two main purposes: to attract the potential audience and to aid retrieval and indexing [for more information on this retrieval and indexing, see https://us.sagepub.com/en-us/nam/help-readers-find-your-article#Title].
+"The title serves two main purposes: to attract the potential audience and to aid retrieval and indexing [for more information on the retrieval and indexing process, see https://us.sagepub.com/en-us/nam/help-readers-find-your-article#Title].

 Q. What are the style requirements for Applied Spectroscopy?

 A. It is our job to help you present your research as clearly and professionally as possible, and the author guidelines describe Applied Spectroscopy’s formatting and style requirements.
 The author guidelines can be found here.
 SAGE's LaTeX and Word templates can also be cound at https://us.sagepub.com/en-us/nam/manuscript-submission-guidelines#PreparingYourManuscript.

 Q. How do I obtain permission to use figures from a paper previously published in Applied Spectroscopy?